Agent-General for South Australia

 The Agent-General for South Australia is the official representative of the State of South Australia to the United Kingdom.
 The position is a quasi-diplomatic representative responsible for representing the State to the Crown and promoting South Australia's trade and economic interests in the United Kingdom and Europe.
 In 1858, South Australia was the first Australian colonial government to appoint an Agent-General.

 History

-Pre-Responsible government in 1857
+Pre-Responsible government in 1836-1857

 Before responsible government was achieved in the Province of South Australia in 1857, the Province was represented in the United Kingdom by the Colonial Agent Edward Barnard.

-Barnard was appointed by the British Secretary of State for the Colonies to work within the Office of the Crown Agents for the Colonies; this meant that Barnard was not appointed or paid by the Province, and in addition, Barnard was the representative of various other colonial governments around the world, particularly in Australia.
+Barnard was one of two Agents-General appointed by the British Secretary of State for the Colonies, the other being George Baillie, these joint Agents-General worked within the Office of the Crown Agents for the Colonies and were appointed in March 1833.
+The colonies were divided between Barnard and Baillee, with South Australia (along with other Australian Colonies) being assigned to Barnard.
+The appointment of the Agent-General by the British government meant that Barnard was not appointed or paid by the Province, and in addition, Barnard's responsibilities in representing a considerable number of other overseas colonies around the world, likely placed considerable pressure on his workload.